Newell's shearwater: Feeding

 It feeds far from land, in areas of deep water (at least 2000 meters).
 Its diet is little known but includes squid and small fish.
 It dives into the water to catch its prey, swimming down to a depth of up to 10 meters using its wings to move forward.
 It is attracted to schools of tuna and gathers in flocks with other seabird species to catch prey driven to the surface by the tuna.

 Reproduction

 By 1908, it was thought to be extinct but was rediscovered in 1947 and found breeding on Kauaʻi in 1967.
 The nest site is a burrow dug into a steep slope, usually sheltered by uluhe (Dicranopteris linearis ferns).
 A single white egg is laid during the first two weeks of June.
 Both parents incubate the egg and an incubation period of 62 days has been recorded.
 The young birds leave the nest in October, 88–100 days after hatching.
 They fly out to sea and are no longer dependent on their parents.
+They lay their eggs around May or June in Hawaii.